Skip to content

 Behavior

 This skill is an alias.
-It invokes /lineup:kick-off explain with the user's question as the task description.
-The kick-off skill resolves the built-in explain tactic and executes its two stages:
+It invokes kick-off explain mode (/lineup:kick-off explain on Claude, $lineup-kick-off explain on Codex, /lineup-kick-off explain on OpenCode) with the user's question as the task description.
+The kick-off workflow resolves the built-in explain tactic and executes its two stages:

 1. Research: A researcher agent explores the codebase, focusing on the topic the user asked about